Frequently Asked Questions

 - What is the status of the settlement?

-The Court authorized the Notice to be sent to you because you or someone in your family, or an investment account for which you serve as custodian, may have purchased or otherwise acquired the Certificates between March 12, 2004 and August 7, 2013, inclusive.
+This Notice was sent to you pursuant to an Order of the Court because you or someone in your family, or an investment account for which you serve as custodian, may have purchased or otherwise acquired the Certificates between March 12, 2004 and August 7, 2013, inclusive.
+The Court directed us to send you the Notice because, as a potential Class Member, you had the right to know about your options before the Court ruled on the proposed Settlement of this case.

-If this description applies to you or someone in your family, you have a right to know about the proposed Settlement of three class action lawsuits, and about all of your options, before the Court decides whether to approve the Settlement.
-Additionally, you have the right to understand how a class action may generally affect your legal rights.
-If the Court approves the Settlement, and after any objections and appeals are resolved, an administrator appointed by the Court will make the payments that the Settlement allows.
+Additionally, you had the right to understand how a class action lawsuit may generally affect your legal rights.
+Once the Court has approved the Settlement, and after any objections and appeals are resolved, an administrator appointed by the Court will make payments that the Settlement allows.
+The Garden City Group, LLC, the claims administrator selected by Lead Plaintiffs and approved by the Court, is in the process of reviewing submitted Claim Forms.

 Headquartered in Calabasas, California, Countrywide was one of the nation’s largest mortgage and home equity lenders.
 Countrywide originated and securitized mortgage and home equity loans, and the resulting securitizations were offered and sold to investors.
 In each of the actions described in the Notice, Plaintiffs allege generally that in offering those securitizations, Defendants violated the federal securities laws, specifically Sections 11, 12(a)(2) and 15 of the Securities Act of 1933, 15 U.S.C. §§77k, 77l(a)(2), and 77o, by making material misstatements and omissions concerning Countrywide’s loan origination and underwriting practices (including how properties collateralizing loans were appraised), the creditworthiness of its borrowers, and the value of the collateral underlying its loans.